 Both elegant and fun, these are great for kids' birthday parties as well as holidays and special dinners.
 Both the pate A choux and the pastry cream can be made up to two days in advance.
-(If you decided to do this, however, be sure to let your dough rest for at least 10 minutes at room temperature to soften before using.)For in-depth step-by-step instructions check out my How To Make Cream Puffs Tutorial.
+(If you decide to do this, however, be sure to let your dough rest for at least 10 minutes at room temperature to soften before using.)For in-depth step-by-step instructions check out my How To Make Cream Puffs Tutorial.

 Prep Time: 30 minutes

 Yield: Makes about 24 cream puffs

 - 2 cups unsweetened dairy-free soy yogurt, coconut yogurt, or almond yogurt

 - 1 1/3 cup confectioners sugar